8xFF/rfcs/text/0005-media-webrtc-sdk.md

 | INTERNAL_SERVER_ERROR | The server is error.    |
 | GATEWAY_ERROR         | The gateway is error.   |

-After that client need to wait for connected event from WebRTC connection and connected event from datachannel.
+After that, the client needs to wait for the connected event from the WebRTC connection and the connected event from the data channel.
-If after a period of time, client don't receive any event, it will set restart ice flag and retry connect to server with newest offer-sdp.
+If the client doesn't receive any event after a period of time, it will set the restart ice flag and retry connecting to the server with the newest offer SDP.
-After some tries (configurable), client will stop retry and report error to user as CONNECTION_TIMEOUT.
+After several attempts (configurable), the client will stop retrying and report an error to the user as CONNECTION_TIMEOUT.

 ## 4.3 Restart-ice